Charles Starrett: The Durango Kid

 Charles Starrett retired at age 48, when his last Columbia contract lapsed.
-As Starrett had once taken over Columbia's westerns from Tim McCoy, Jock Mahoney took over the reins from Starrett, co-starring with Smiley Burnette in a new series.
-The pilot feature was completed but never released, so Columbia's long history of B westerns ended with Charles Starrett.
+As Starrett had once taken over Columbia's westerns from Tim McCoy, Jock Mahoney took over the reins from Starrett, co-starring with Smiley Burnette in a new series under the same producer, Colbert Clark.
+The pilot feature, which began filming on May 6, 1952, was completed but never released; Columbia abandoned its program Westerns one month later, and Columbia's long history of B westerns ended with Charles Starrett.

 Columbia serviced the still-strong demand for Starrett by reissuing his 1937-1940 westerns with the Sons of the Pioneers.
-These proved just as popular as the Durango series, and Columbia kept dozens of the Starrett features in theaters for several years.
+These proved just as popular as the Durango series.
+At the time the studio was so certain of Charles Starrett's continuing appeal that, as reported by columnist Vincent Canby, Columbia "will keep the recently retired cowboy star on the nation's screens for what is conservatively estimated as the next 15 years."
+Columbia did keep dozens of the older Starrett features in theaters; they were reprinted in 1952, 1955, and 1958, and they remained available from local Columbia exchanges into the 1960s.